Revelations of Guidance

 named it ‘The Saving Light’.
 At the time I had wondered at this since the

-had written ‘Seek, Seek, (twice) followed by ‘and you will find’.
-Of course it
+written ‘Seek, Seek, (twice) followed by ‘and you will find’.
+Of course it was

 I subsequently met a person in Konya who, though we had no common

-I had ever arrived in Konya, that a person would come named Cemil’ (the
+before I had ever arrived in Konya, that a person would come named Cemil’

-Turkish spelling of my name).
-It appeared that in all that time no one else of
+(the Turkish spelling of my name).
+It appeared that in all that time no one

 I will add further that in the telephone call that prompted this article, the